Buying Your First Home

 There is a completely separate credit equal to 30 percent of the cost of more expensive and exotic energy-efficient equipment, including qualifying solar-powered generators and water heaters.
 In most cases there is no dollar cap on this credit.

 Another major benefit of owning a home is that the tax law allows you to shelter a large amount of profit from tax if certain conditions are met.
 If you are single and you owned and lived in the house for at least two of the five years before the sale, then up to $250,000 of profit is tax-free.
-If you're married and file a joint return, up to $500,000 of the profit is tax-free if one spouse (or both) owned the house as a primary home for two of the five years before the sale, and both husband and wife lived there for two of the five years before the sale.
+If you're married and file a joint return, up to $500,000 of the profit is tax-free if one spouse (or both) owned the house as a primary home for two of the five years before the sale, and both spouses lived there for two of the five years before the sale.

 Thus, in most cases, taxpayers don't owe any tax on the home-sale profit.
 (If you sell for a loss, you cannot take a deduction for the loss.)